Licence agreement – higher education

 The institution and Kopinor are entitled to make this agreement public.

-Upon request, the institution shall inform Kopinor of its reproduction routines and how the provisions of this agreement are applied in practice.
+Upon request, the institution shall inform Kopinor of how the provisions of this agreement are applied in practice.

 MEDIATION AND DISPUTE RESOLUTION